Coding Agent Skills

 - Choose

-archyl-marketplacefrom the list - Select Enable auto-update or Disable auto-update
+archyl-marketplace - Select Enable auto-update

-Step 2: Install the Plugin
+Step 2: Install All 10 Skills

 /plugin install archyl-developer@archyl-com-agent-skills

-Restart Claude Code after installation.
+Restart your coding agent after installation.

 Step 3: Configure the MCP Server